 Classifying spaces for families

-In recent years I have taught Representation Theory and Number Theory.
-I have also taught Group Theory, Algebraic Topology, Rings and Fields and Calculus, as well as supervising BSc/MMath projects on various topics.
+In recent years, Ian has taught Representation Theory and Number Theory.
+He has also taught Group Theory, Algebraic Topology, Rings and Fields and Calculus, as well as supervising BSc/MMath projects on various topics.

 Professor of Pure Mathematics, University of Southampton 2011-now